Apply to ARCOM

 The official AACOMAS application is available online at www.aacom.org.
 The AACOMAS application deadline for ARCOM applicants is March 1 but is subject to change annually.
 Applicants should consult the ARCOM website for updates.

 Two, well-informed letters of recommendation not written by a relative (by blood or through marriage) are required.
 One letter of recommendation must be from an osteopathic physician (DO).
 A letter from an allopathic physician (MD) in lieu of a recommendation from an osteopathic physician is not accepted; however, a letter(s) of recommendation from an allopathic physician(s) in addition to a letter of recommendation from an osteopathic physician is acceptable.

-The second required letter must be from a pre-medical or pre-health professions advisory committee, or instead, letters from two science faculty members familiar with the academic work of the applicant.
+The second required letter must be from a pre-medical or pre-health professions advisory committee, or instead, letters from two natural science faculty members familiar with the academic work of the applicant.
+If you are waiting on a committee letter and it will prolong your application, it is highly encouraged to use letters from two natural science faculty instead.
 ARCOM welcomes additional letters of recommendation from those who are acquainted with the student’s academic or professional ability.
 Letters of recommendation will be accepted via the AACOMAS application process, Virtual Evals, Interfolio, by email, and/or by mail to: